Towards the end of the article ‘How my Carcinoma was Treated‘ I quoted Dr. Brain Sher “the carcinoma is finally dead…” – he stated.

 Bedford Centre, Room 205 (2nd Floor), Bedfordview, Johannesburg

 My advice?
-Get a good sun-block, wear a hat and sun glasses whenever out in the sun (cloudy days are as bad!) and should you notice any ‘abnormal’ skin condition don’t wait – consult a competent dermatologist.
+Get a good sun-block, wear a hat and sun glasses whenever out in the sun (cloudy days are as bad!), avoid the sun between 10am and 2pm and should you notice any ‘abnormal’ skin condition don’t wait – consult a competent dermatologist.